 Click Photo for Larger Version

 View looking south at the northern exterior wall of the synagogue at Qatzrin.
-As all synagogues it faced Jerusalem (south southwest).
+Like all synagogues, it faced Jerusalem (south-southwest).
 It was basilica style with a central nave (area between the two rows of reconstructed columns) and two side and one rear aisles.
 On the far (Jerusalem facing) side, not visible in this image was a raised platform (bema).

-The synagogue was in use from about AD 350 to 749 - the latter date being marking a devastating earth quake in the area which destroyed many towns.
+The synagogue was in use from about AD 350 to 749 - the latter date being marked by a devastating earthquake in the area that destroyed many towns.

 Note the well–dressed basalt stones used in its construction.

 For a map and brief description of Qatzrin Click Here.